 While overall safe, the cycle lanes do go along main roads and cross roundabout and traffic junctions so it is important that your children are aware and used to abide by street rules if they want to have their own bike.

-Personally, I felt the best way to explore the tulip fields near Amsterdam with kids is to get them into a kids carriers and foresee some child friendly stops along the way.
+Personally, I felt the best way to explore the tulip fields by bike with kids is to get them into a kids carriers and foresee some child friendly stops along the way.

 Some stops I felt were particularly appealing to kids were the: